TheDesignExchange/app/README.md

 ### Installing

-A few manual steps are required:
+A few manual steps are required.
+See **troublshooting** section of readme is you run into issues.

 1. Install **postgres**.
    Mac: `brew install postgresql`